Adel Emam

-Adel Emam (عادل إمام; born 17 May 1940 is an Egyptian film, television, and stage actor.
-He is primarily a comedian, but he has starred in more serious works and, combined comedy with romance especially in his earlier films, which included My Wife, the Director General, My Wife's Dignity and My Wife's Goblin with Salah Zulfikar and Shadia.
+Adel Mohammed Emam (عادل إمام; born on 17 May 1940), is an Egyptian film, television, and stage actor, known for his extensive career with over 150 artistic works, including films, plays, and television series spanning comedy, social, and political genres.
+He is regarded as one of the leading figures of the second generation of comedy artists in Egypt and the Arab world.
+He is primarily a comedian, but he has starred in more serious works and, combined comedy with romance especially in his earlier secondary roles in films such as My Wife, the Director General, My Wife's Dignity, My Wife's Goblin and Virgo, all films starring Salah Zulfikar.

+Emam stands as a towering figure in Egyptian and Arab cinema, celebrated for his versatility across genres.
+Starting in the 1960s, he became one of the most well-known figures in the industry.
 Emam earned a bachelor's degree in Agriculture from Cairo University.
 Since then he has appeared in over 103 movies and 10 plays.
-He is one of the most famous actors in Egypt and the in the Arab world.
+Emam's personal life is connected to the world of arts.
+He is married to Hala El-Shalaqani and has three children, including director Ramy Emam and actor Mohamed Emam.

-His contributions to the stage and film industries through addressing social and political issues in film and television earned him a cult following and a worldwide reputation that made him one of the most influential Arab public figures in the 1980s and 1990s.
-Adel Imam is considered by a huge mass of cult followers as a cultural icon in the history of modern Egypt.
+His contributions to the Egyptian film industry and theatre through addressing social and political issues in film and television earned him a cult following and a worldwide reputation that made him one of the most influential Arab public figures in the 1980s and 1990s.
+Consequently, he is considered by a huge mass of cult followers as a cultural icon in the history of modern Egypt.

-In January 2000, the United Nations appointed Emam as a Goodwill Ambassador for UNHCR.

-Career

-Emam launched his career in theater in Ana w Howa w Heya (1962) with Fouad El-Mohandes and Shwikar and in cinema he acted in My Wife, the Director General (1966), My Wife's Dignity (1967), and My Wife's Goblin (1968) with leading actors Salah Zulfikar and Shadia.
-In early 1970s, he co-starred in Virgo (1970) with Salah Zulfikar, and shared the lead in Find a scandal (1973) with Mervat Amin and Samir Sabry.
-Later, he started to act in starring roles in the 1980s and 1990s including The Suspect (1981), and Love in a Jail Cell (1983), both films alongside Soad Hosny.